4nonym0us/TkokDiscordBot/README.md

 ## Requirements

- * .NET Framework 4.6.1 or above is required.
+ * .NET Core SDK 3.1
- * Settings are stored in `user-secrets.json`, which should be stored at executable directory
+ * Settings are stored in `user-secrets.json`, which should be located at executable's directory
 ```json
 {
   "DiscordToken": "~",